narthur/beeminder-wiki/integrations.md

 - Fitbit - Floors - [official](https://www.beeminder.com/new)
 - Garmin - Total Distance (Miles or Kilometers) - [official](https://www.beeminder.com/new)
 - Garmin - Total Time (in Hours) - [official](https://www.beeminder.com/new)
-- Runkeeper - Running (miles, kilometers, times, minutes, hours, calories) - [official](https://www.beeminder.com/new)
-- Runkeeper - Walking (miles, kilometers, times, minutes, hours, calories) - [official](https://www.beeminder.com/new)
+- Runkeeper - Running / Walking (miles, kilometers, times, minutes, hours, calories) - [official](https://www.beeminder.com/new)
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Running - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Hiking - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Walking - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Wheelchairing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
+- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Running, Hiking, Walking, or Wheelchairing - [official](https://www.beeminder.com/new); can also be combined with other strava activities

 ### Skating

-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Ice Skating - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Inline Skating - [official](https://www.beeminder.com/new); can also be combined with other strava activities
+- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Ice Skating or Inline Skating - [official](https://www.beeminder.com/new); can also be combined with other strava activities

 ### Skiing and other Snow sports

-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Alpine Skiing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Backcountry Skiing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Nordic Ski - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Snowboarding - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Snowshoeing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
+- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Skiing, Snowboarding, or Snowshoeing - [official](https://www.beeminder.com/new); can also be combined with other strava activities

 ### Weight